Menopausal hormone therapy

 • Heart disease: There's no increased risk if MHT is started within 10 years of the start of menopause or before the age of 60.

 • Breast cancer: Overall 1 in 8 women will develop breast cancer during their lifetime.
 The added risk of breast cancer with MHT is very small.
 The risk increases the longer you take MHT and decreases after stopping it.
-Some types of progesterone have lower risk.
+Some types of progestogens have lower risk.

 • Stroke: There's no increased risk if you don’t already have risk factors and you're in your 50s or during the first 10 years of menopause.
 If you have risk factors you can probably safely use a patch.